 Can I call for an appointment at the Salem Health Spine Center?

-Can the specialist evaluate my condition by reviewing my medical information without seeing me in the office?
+Can the neurosurgeon evaluate my condition by reviewing my medical information without seeing me in the office?

 Yes.
-The spine specialist evaluates your condition based on your medical history, images and test results.
+They evaluate your condition based on your medical history, images and test results.
 This is often much faster than scheduling an office visit.
-The specialist then provides an initial impression and treatment plan.
+The neurosurgeon then provides an initial impression and treatment plan.

-The treatment plan may recommend you see a specific specialist (e.g., a physical therapist or physiatrist), schedule additional tests or schedule an appointment with a neurosurgeon.
+The treatment plan may recommend you see a specific specialist (e.g., a physical therapist or physiatrist), schedule additional tests or an appointment.